 The LTM program for Landfill 6 groundwater is described in the Final Long-Term Monitoring Work Plan, Landfill 6 Area of Concern (FPM, December 2003).
+This LTM sampling focuses on the Part 360 required monitoring and demonstrating that the groundwater conditions immediately downgradient of the landfill lare either stable or improving.
 The monitoring results through April 2008 are provided in the Long Term Monitoring Report, Landfill AOCs LTM Program (FPM, June 2008).
 Environmental monitoring reports and summary reports are prepared annually.